schwarbf/RICP/README.md

 - `renv` Vector that contains two elements: The minimal and maximal number of observations per subenvironment.
 Default is `c(80, 100)`.
 - `rBeta`: Contains two elements: The minimal and maximal bounds from which to unifromly sample beta from.
 Default is `c(-5, 5)`.
 - `tau`: The variance parameter of the random effects.
 This parameter specifies how much we allow the causal effect to vary from environment to environment.
 Default is `0.5`.
+-  ´nInter´: If "one" (default) then only one predictor variable per environment is being intervened on.
+If "multiple" the intervention is on multiple predictors in the same environment.
+The number of interventions is either one (w/ probability 1/6) or multiple (w/ probability 5/6).
+The number of multiple interventions is sampled uniformly from '1:(p-2)'.
 - `interType`: Choose from 'do', 'soft', simultaneous-noise' or 'relaxed-do'.
 Default is `do`.
 - `interMean`: This corresponds to the mean of the intervention.
 For each intervention we sample the mean from 'interMean'.
 Default is `2`.
 - `interStrength`: This corresponds to the strength of the intervention.
 For each intervention we sample the strength from 'interStrength' and pre-multiply the intervention with it.
 Default is `c(0, 0.1, 0.2, 0.5, 1, 2, 5, 10)`.